Indications

 Spinal or epidural blood clots (hematoma)

 People who take ELIQUIS, and have medicine injected into their spinal or epidural area, or have a spinal puncture, have a risk of forming a blood clot that can cause long-term or permanent loss of the ability to move (paralysis).
-Learn more about the risk of developing an epidural blood clot while taking ELIQUIS.
+Learn more about the risk of developing spinal or epidural blood clots while taking ELIQUIS.

 These are not all of the possible side effects of ELIQUIS.
 Call your doctor for medical advice about side effects.